-The Australian climate in all its beauty can be harsh, and we can find ourselves facing some extreme conditions.
+The Australian climate in all its beauty can be harsh, building a hay shed can help you face some of the most extreme weather conditions.

 It wasn’t too long ago we found ourselves amid some of the harshest drought conditions faced in the nation’s recorded history.
 During the winter of 2019, we saw the rainfall levels drop to the lowest 10% of historical records in some areas.
 Similarly, the March quarter of the new decade brought an array of extreme events, including severe droughts, bushfires, and an unprecedented pandemic.
 All of which had drastic effects on the cattle industry, with a lot of us feeling this hit.

 Fast forward we’ve done amazing work and bounced back with tremendous resilience, with cattle demand on the rise – and consequently prices.
 A lucrative shift is in play, but proper preparation is pivotal.

 Learning the lessons of the past, how can we take our situation today and establish safeguards that protect us from the unexpected as we move forward.
 Let’s dive into it:

 Control over hay is a massive factor in combating dry conditions, and 2019 solidified this notion even further.
 During severe drought conditions, hay became two things: scarce and ridiculously expensive.